Do you have feedback on the definitions or the terms? Send us an email to: email@example.com

 The Regional At-Large Organization (RALO) that serves as the main forum and coordination point for public input to ICANN from the At-Large community in Asia, Australasia, and the Pacific Islands.
-APRALO keeps the At-Large Structures (ALSes) in its community informed about significant news from ICANN.
-It also establishes mechanisms to facilitate two-way communication between the ALSes and ICANN policymakers, so ALS members can share their views on pending ICANN issues
+APRALO keeps the At-Large Structures (ALSes) in its community informed about significant ICANN news.
+It also establishes mechanisms to facilitate two-way communication between the ALSes and ICANN policymakers, so ALS members can share their views on pending issues.

 A certified body of volunteers within a Regional At-Large Organization (RALO) that represents the interests and concerns of individual Internet users.
 Working with its RALO, an ALS enables individuals to share their views on ICANN issues, help shape global ICANN policies, and conduct outreach and engagement.

 The ALSes are wholly independent of ICANN.
 Groups that serve as ALSes include professional societies (e.g., engineers, lawyers), Internet Society chapters, community networks, and computer user groups.

 In the New Generic Top-Level Domain Program (New gTLD Program), the net earnings from an auction held by ICANN to resolve string contention.
 These earnings are reserved and earmarked until the ICANN Board, in consultation with the ICANN community, determines a plan for the appropriate use of the proceeds.